ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v17.md

 ### Enhancements to the deployment of Zerto disaster recovery

-The deployment of Zerto disaster recovery is now automated rather than handled through a SoftLayer service ticket.
+The deployment of Zerto disaster recovery is now automated rather than handled through a support ticket.
 All Zerto components, such as a private portable subnet, a Windows VSI (Virtual Service Instance), and the Zerto license charges are listed on the estimated cost, so you can review before you place your order.
-For more information, see [Deployment process of Zerto disaster recovery](../vmonic/addingzertodr.html).
+For more information, see [Deployment process of Zerto disaster recovery](../services/addingzertodr.html).

 ### NSX license upgrade capabilities